OUR TRIP BOAT "SAVILE"

-The Society owns a trip boat called "Savile" which is used to promote CNS on local, and not so local, waterways.
+Based at South Pennine Boat Club in Battyeford (Mirfield), "Savile" is used to promote CNS on local waterways.
 She is a 32 foot craft echoing the style of her predecessor "Doreen", a historic wooden Windermere launch.
 She was custom built in 1995 by Tayberg Steel Boats of Brighouse, and operates short trips at waterways events to give the public a little taste of their local canal scene.
+Monies generated from Savile donations go towards her upkeep, providing fuel, licence, insurance and maintenance costs for her to remain on the Calder Valley Navigation system to promote the use of our waterways for all to enjoy.
+CNS is a registered charity and a non profit organisation and all of our crew are volunteers.

-In addition, Savile can be made available for private trips of up to 12 people.
-For more information, please contact the coordinator, whose details may be found on the Committee page.
+Savile can also be made available for private trips of up to 12 passengers at any one time.
+For further information see our bookings page.

 Savile at Brighouse